tatsumoto-ren/tatsumoto-ren.github.io/blog/spaced-repetition.md

 Memory gradually declines with the passage of time.
 The curve shows that we eventually forget whatever we don't review.
+If we actively practice recalling it, the rate at which the memory declines slows down.

 In order to overcome the forgetting curve and retain a learned word in your long-term memory, it needs to be reviewed occasionally.
 Ideally, the most optimal time to review something is right before you forget it.
 The memory becomes stronger with each review.
 By spacing out sessions over time we create room for new information.

+This idea is similar to building a muscle.
+If you practice lifting weights, and the weights are too heavy, you won't be able to practice at all.
+If they're too easy, you won't gain anything.
+When practicing recall,
+if you review learned information too late, you find that you have forgotten it, and you have to learn it again.
+If you review too early,
+the information is too easy and doesn't leave any impression on the brain.
+The SRS algorithm tries to schedule recall sessions so that the difficulty is just about right.

 ## Retention rate